-Plant Encore Azaleas in fall to enjoy flowers until first frost and allow time for roots to establish without damage from extreme temperatures.
+Plant Encore Azaleas in the fall to enjoy flowers until first frost and allow time for roots to establish without damage from extreme temperatures.

-The soil should be acidic to promote healthy growth and well-drained to avoid root rot.
+2. Soil: The soil should be acidic to promote healthy growth and well-drained to avoid root rot.

 Add nutrients to the soil with organic matter, but not fertilizer (fertilize in spring).
-To accommodate the root structure, dig a hole that is twice as wide as the the root ball and shallow enough for the top of the root ball to rest above the soil line.
+To accommodate the root structure, dig a hole that is twice as wide as the root ball and shallow enough for the top of the root ball to rest above the soil line.
 Azaleas have shallow roots, which means they grow wide versus deep.
 If the hole is too deep, you run the risk of root rot.

-To protect from winter cold, and to help preserve moisture in summer, apply an inch of mulch on top of the soil after planting.
+3. Cold Protection: To protect from winter cold, and to help preserve moisture in summer, apply an inch of mulch on top of the soil after planting.

 If you live in or are experiencing extremely cold weather during the first year, you may want to cover the plants to provide extra protection while the roots are still developing.

-Then, in spring time, fertilize your Encore Azaleas after fear of frost and watch them bloom and grow.
+Fertilize your Encore Azaleas after fear of frost and watch them bloom and grow.

 Following spring’s first showcase of flowers, lightly prune to encourage growth and increase blooming for remaining seasons.